aliannejadi/ClariQ/README.md

 * RQ1: When to ask clarifying questions during dialogues?
 * RQ2: How to generate the clarifying questions?

-## Challenge Design
+## ConvAI3 Data Challenge

+ClariQ was collected as part of the ConvAI3 (http://convai.io) challenge which was co-organized with the SCAI workshop (https://scai-workshop.github.io/2020/).
-The ClariQ challenge is run in two stages.
-At Stage 1 (described below) participants are provided a static dataset consisting mainly of an initial user request, clarifying question and user answer, which is suitable for initial training, validating and testing.
-At Stage 2, we bring a human in the loop.
-Namely, the TOP-N systems, resulted from Stage 1, are exposed to the real users.
+The challenge ran in two stages.
+At Stage 1 (described below) participants were provided with a static dataset consisting mainly of an initial user request, clarifying question and user answer, which is suitable for initial training, validating and testing.
+At Stage 2, we brought a human in the loop.
+Namely, the top 3 systems, resulted from Stage 1, were invited to develop systems that were exposed to human annotators.

 ### Stage 1: initial dataset